 Improves Garden Aesthetics

 One of the reasons that people apply compost to the base of their trees, flower beds, and vegetable gardens is the fact that it improves their appearance.
 Healthy plants have more leaves and flowers, grow bigger, and ultimately produce better fruits than those that are struggling to survive.

 The best compost comes from dead leaves, plant materials, as well as fruit and vegetable peels and parts.
 Many gardeners prefer to make their own compost by simply piling plant material in a spot, or in a compost box, and turning it over on occasion.
 The heat produced from decomposition creates a beautiful, rich compost that can be added to the garden anytime.
 Always avoid adding anything that is not plant-based.
 For example, do not add meat scraps, pet waste, or human waste to the mix as these things can attract pests and release toxins into the soil.

 Visit Tex-Scapes Nursery and Landscape in Ennis, Texas

 Your yard and garden are important to you and you'll do whatever it takes to make sure the plants, trees, and shrubs in your Ennis, TX yard get the best of everything.
 At Tex-Scapes Nursery and Landscape, we share your passion for gardening and we invite you to contact us, or stop in to take a look around.
-We have an excellent selection of organic compost that is locally sourced so you can rest assured it's suitable for your soil.
+We have an excellent selection of organic compost and potting soil that is locally sourced so you can rest assured it's suitable for your soil.
 If you're just beginning, we'll be happy to mix up a rich soil and compost blend that will get your project off to a great start.